 - 3.1.
 The responsibility of programs in partnership with their sponsoring institutions must include: - 3.1.1.
-Efforts to enhance the meaning that each resident finds in the experience of being a physician, including: - 3.1.1.1.
+Enhance the meaning that each resident finds in the experience of being a physician, including: - 3.1.1.1.
 Protecting time with patients - 3.1.1.2.
 Minimizing non-physician obligations - 3.1.1.3.
 Providing administrative support - 3.1.1.4.
 Promoting progressive autonomy and flexibility - 3.1.1.5.
 Enhancing professional relationships - 3.1.1.6.
 Paying attention to scheduling, work intensity, and work compression that impacts resident well-being - 3.1.1.7.
-Evaluating workplace safety data and addressing the safety of residents and faculty members' policies and programs that encourage optimal resident and faculty member well-being - 3.1.2.
-The opportunity for residents to attend medical, mental health, and dental care appointments, including those scheduled during their working hours.
+Evaluating workplace safety data and addressing the safety of residents and faculty members - 3.1.1.8.
+Policies and programs that encourage optimal resident and faculty member well-being - 3.1.2.
+Provide the opportunity for residents to attend medical, mental health, and dental care appointments, including those scheduled during their working hours. - 3.1.3.
+Attend to resident and faculty member burnout, depression, and substance abuse. - 3.1.3.1.
+The program, in partnership with its sponsoring institution must educate faculty members and residents in identification of the symptoms of burnout, depression, and substance abuse, including means to assist those who experience these conditions.

-- 3.1.3.
-Attention to resident and faculty member burnout, depression, and substance abuse - 3.1.3.1.
-The program, in partnership with its sponsoring institution must educate faculty members and residents in identification of the symptoms of burnout, depression, and substance abuse, including means to assist those who experience these conditions. - 3.1.3.2.
-Residents and faculty members must also be educated to recognize those symptoms in themselves and how to seek appropriate care. - 3.2.
-The program, in partnership with its sponsoring institution, must: - 3.2.1.
-Encourage residents and faculty members to alert the program director or other designated personnel or programs when they are concerned that another resident fellow, or faculty member may be displaying signs of burnout, depression, substance abuse, suicidal ideation, or potential for violence; - 3.2.2.
-Provide access to appropriate tools for self-screening; and - 3.2.3.
-Provide access to confidential, affordable mental health assessment, counseling, and treatment, including access to urgent and emergent care 24 hours a day, seven days a week. - 3.3.
-There are circumstances in which residents may be unable to attend work, including but not limited to fatigue, illness, and family emergencies. - 3.3.1.
-Each program must have policies and procedures in place that ensure coverage of patient care if a resident may be unable to perform their patient care responsibilities. - 3.3.2.
-These policies must be implemented without fear of negative consequences for the resident who is unable to provide the clinical work.
+- 3.1.3.2.
+Residents and faculty members must also be educated to recognize those symptoms in themselves and how to seek appropriate care. - 3.1.4.
+Encourage residents and faculty members to alert the program director or other designated personnel or programs when they are concerned that another resident fellow, or faculty member may be displaying signs of burnout, depression, substance abuse, suicidal ideation, or potential for violence. - 3.1.5.
+Provide access to appropriate tools for self-screening. - 3.1.6.
+Provide access to confidential, affordable mental health assessment, counseling, and treatment, including access to urgent and emergent care 24 hours a day, seven days a week. - 3.2.
+There are circumstances in which residents may be unable to attend work, including but not limited to fatigue, illness, and family emergencies, and parental leave. - 3.2.1.
+Each program must have policies and procedures in place that ensure coverage of patient care. - 3.2.2.
+These policies must be implemented without fear of negative consequences for the resident who is or was unable to provide the clinical work.